haustin71/Holden-And-Robel-Robot-Arm-Project/README.md

 # Color Sensing Robot Arm
-The project we came up with is creating a robot that uses a color sensor that detects the color of an item and sorts it into a bin or a box.
+The project we came up with is creating a robot that uses a TCS34725 color sensor that detects the color of an item and sorts it into a bin or a box.
+What we ended up creating was a SCARA Robot Arm that theoretically can pick up small objects and place them into a bin.
 ## Table of Contents
 * [Table of Contents](#TableOfContents)
 * [CAD](#CAD)